Tulsa Welding School Celebrates 75 Years Of Excellence In Training Skilled Trades Professionals

 TWS leaders work with local and national employers to ensure students are consistently learning the latest industry standards and are well equipped to enter the workforce upon graduation.
 TWS also launched OcuWeld in recent years, an innovative virtual reality welding simulator that provides students the opportunity to practice hands-on classroom training in a virtual environment.

-The day's festivities concluded with a celebration event for students and guests featuring food, entertainment and special remarks from legendary bull rider and“Top Welder” host Dale Brisby, Chairman and CEO of Bizell US and current operator of Tulsa Job Corps Dr. Anton Bizzell, StrataTech Senior Director of Agency Relations Jenny Pacheco and TWS Senior Welding Instructor David Wilkins.
+The day's festivities concluded with a celebration event for students and guests featuring food, entertainment, and special remarks from legendary bull rider and“Top Welder” host Dale Brisby, Chairman and CEO of Bizzell US and current operator of Tulsa Job Corps Dr. Anton Bizzell, StrataTech Senior Director of Agency Relations Jenny Pacheco and TWS Senior Welding Instructor David Wilkins.

 For more information on Tulsa Welding School and its program offerings, visit .